Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 # Heuristics

-Dataclasses are useful when the names of the fields/items in your data container are known ahead of time.
+Dataclasses are useful when the names of the items in your data container are known ahead of time.
 Here are some heuristics to help you decide if you should use a `dict` or a `dataclass`:

-1. Are field/item names hardcoded (e.g. you have code that look like `order["item_id"]`)?
+1. Are item names hardcoded (e.g. you have code that look like `order["item_id"]`)?
 Use a `dataclass`, which enforces the presence of these names.
-2. Do you need to loop over field/items names or dynamically add/remove items?
+2. Do you need to loop over item names or dynamically add or remove items?
    Use a `dict`.

 # Example